Yifan1801/nytimes_pipeline/README.md

     - This project uses Looker Studio as the dashboard tool.
 Feel free to use other dashboards.

 7. Tear down resources
-    - Tear down the resources by running "terraform destroy" to prevent extra cost.
+    - Tear down the resources by running the following command to prevent extra cost.
+    ```
+    terraform destroy
+    ```

 ## Next Steps